 Largest Global Supplier of Paclitaxel API via PCF®

 Paclitaxel (sold under trade name Taxol® by Bristol-Myers Squibb) is a very effective plant-derived chemotherapy drug used to treat breast, ovarian, lung, bladder, prostate, melanoma, esophageal, as well as other types of solid tumor cancers.
 It has also been used to treat Kaposi’s sarcoma.
+Please click here to view the Paclitaxel safety data sheet.

 Formula: C47 H51 NO14